Leaf Springs - Semi Trucks

 What Causes Semi Truck Suspension Leaf Springs To Wear?

 Here we will will go over a few different reasons why semi truck leaf springs wear.
 The most common reason leaf springs fail is overloading.
 Some people may overload their vehicle not knowing how much weight that they are hauling or how much weight their vehicle can carry safely.
 Overloading your leaf springs can cause them to fatigue prematurely flattening them or breaking them.
 Corrosion is another common cause of wear.
-Trucks and cars in harsh elements can cause rust wear on the spring which will greatly decrease the life span of the spring.
+Big rigs in harsh elements can begin to rust on the spring which will greatly decrease the life span of the spring.
 The last common way suspension leaf springs wear is age.
 Leaf springs can last for decades but eventually will give out.
 Expect a vehicle with 30-40 years or more of age to need leaf springs in the near future especially if towing and hauling was something that was frequently done.

 What Is The Difference Between Heavy Duty And OEM Leaf Springs?